Saya92/Saya92/README.md

 👋 Hi there, I'm Giuseppe Saya

-- :house: 30 years Old, based in Turin, Italy.
+- :house: 31 years Old, based in Turin, Italy.
 - :mortar_board: BSc in Physics, MSc in Theoretical Physics and 1/2 PhD (Sounds Strange I know)
 - :bar_chart: Quite Involved in Physics, Mathematics And Data Science

-Please, don't hesitate to contact me if you're looking for a data scientist:
+- :work: Data Scientist Consultant at Bridgestone EMEA

 📫 How to get in touch: